SalahNouari/Bash.Box/content/plugins/post-state-tags/readme.txt

 * Reset settings to defaults in Admin Settings screen

 > <strong>IMPORTANT NOTE</strong><br>
-> If all your posts or pages have a status of published, nothing will display.
-This plugin doesn't add anything to regular **published** posts, otherwise the screen will look way too colourful.
+> If all your posts or pages are only published, nothing in the display will change.
+This plugin doesn't add anything to regular **Published** posts, otherwise the screen will look way too colourful.
 To see the plugin in action, you will have to set at least one of your posts or pages to DRAFT, PENDING, PROTECTED, PRIVATE or any status **other** than published, to make it show something.

 = Notes =